We all know Stan Lee, but who is Jack Kirby? Jack Kirby is co-creator and a founding father of the Marvel Universe.

 The first level will be in discussing the group characters, the group transformative experience, the cosmic radiation in space creating unknown side effects, alien interactions, and a couple villains.
 As far as group characters, there are astounding similarities between Jack Kirby/Dave Wood’s Challengers of the Unknown created in 1957, and Jack Kirby/Stan Lee’s Fantastic Four created in 1961.
 Roy Thomas actually said in an interview in Collectors Dream 5, 1978 that Jack brought over the spirit and group dynamic from the Challengers and put it into Fantastic Four.
 Here is a clip from the interview:

-Roy was an Editor in Chief at Marvel in the early 1970s after Stan left the position to be publisher, and was also a writer at Marvel when both Jack and Stan were there creating Fantastic Four together.
+Roy was an Editor in Chief at Marvel in the early 1970s after Stan left the position to be publisher, and was also a writer at Marvel when both Jack and Stan were in the middle of their fantastic four run.
+It is also important to note that Roy Thomas wasn’t there during the early 1960s when the FF were created, but his input is still very interesting.
 He was also very well read in Golden to Silver Age DC comics up to the point of him starting work at Marvel, and has been writing Comics history for decades.
 That very same Roy Thomas is shown here as crediting Jack’s group dynamic from Challengers of the Unknown series as being critical in forming, with Stan, the Marvel knack for depicting various personalities and depth.
 Now lets examine the group dynamic between Challengers 1957 on the Top and Fantastic Four 1961 on the bottom:

 Both teams have a Professor/Doctor type, both teams have a Rocky strong man, both teams have a blonde pretty person (yes, some gender reassignment here from Ace to Susan), and both teams have a red guy (Red Ryan and the Human Torch).
 Both Doctors even have the same characteristic pose in their introduction to the story.